Woodland View Alpacas

 Now available to purchase on-line.
 Please note that if you are purchasing a gift voucher for a child, they must be accompanied by a responsible adult aged 18 + years.
 Children aged 6 - 14 years share an Alpaca with an accompanying ticket holding adult.

-PLEASE NOTE: WE DO NOT HAVE A PARTNERSHIP WITH GROUPON OR BUY A GIFT FOR VOUCHERS.
-IF YOU HAVE PURCHASED ONE OF THEIR VOUCHERS THEY CANNOT BE REDEEMED WITH US.
+PLEASE NOTE: WE DO NOT HAVE A PARTNERSHIP WITH GROUPON OR BUY-A-GIFT FOR VOUCHERS.
+IF YOU HAVE PURCHASED OR HAVE BEEN GIFTED ONE OF THEIR VOUCHERS THEY CANNOT BE REDEEMED WITH US.

-My name is Marcus and I live at Quex Park in Birchington, Kent with my other alpaca buddies.
-I am the youngest and newest member of the Woodland View Alpaca Team and only joined the herd in June last year but already everybody wants to take me for a walk because I am just the cutest of them all!
+My name is Monty and I live at Quex Park in Birchington, Kent with my other alpaca buddies.
+I am a firm favourite with some of our walkers and they request me for their treks each time they visit.
+I have just had my 5th birthday!
 Together we can turn your visit to Birchington into an unforgettable experience, showing you areas of Quex Park that are not normally open to the public.
 You can take photographs of us and feed us some treats.
 Carrot treats make us very happy!